lxr4m/ARCH-LVM-LUKS-SB/README.md

 # PREPARATION
+### BIOS
+MAKE SURE YOUR BIOS IS VERSION 1.17 OR GREATER.
+Failure to do so may result in the BIOS setting changes BRICKING YOUR LAPTOP

+BIOS Settings:
+- Security -> **Secure Boot** -> Disabled
+- Configs -> Thunderbolt (TM) 3 -> **Thunderbolt BIOS Assist Mode** -> Enabled (Not required if you are using kernel 4.20 or newer)

+### Arch ISO
 1. Download the latest ISO from [archlinux.org](https://archlinux.org/download/)
-2. Transfer the ISO to the USB drive using [Rufus](https://rufus.ie/en/) or [Ventoy](https://www.ventoy.net/en/index.html)
+2. Write the ISO to the USB drive using [Rufus](https://rufus.ie/en/) or [Ventoy](https://www.ventoy.net/en/index.html)
-3. Boot your system from the USB drive into Arch live environment
+3. Boot your system from the USB drive into Arch Live environment

 ### Set Font